MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 ![Load demo](media/tutorials/photon-load-demo.png)

-Photon will start outputting Debug messages.
+Photon will start outputting debug messages.
 By simply monitoring your console, you can easily spot if you have any authentication issues.

 ![Photon debug console](media/tutorials/photon-debug-console.png)